ccc159/RhinoPythonForVscode/README.md

 + Start VS Code, open `user settings` by keyboard shortcut `Ctrl+,` paste the **libraries paths** and **autocomplete path** into the `user settings` with key "python.autoComplete.extraPaths", below is an example setting.

 > If `AutoComplete` doesn't work even if you add the path into `python.autoComplete.extraPaths`, it's probably that you haven't add the root folder of the library.
-For instance, if your library `ExampleLib` is under folder `"...\Libs"`, you might have to add `"...\Libs\ExampleLib"` instead of `"...\Libs"`.
+For instance, if your library `ExampleLib` is under folder `"...\Libs"`, you might have to add `"...\Libs` instead of `"...\Libs\ExampleLib"`.

 ```javascript
 {